 As well as keeping your existing employees happy and productive, your businesses energy efficiency strategy can also play a part in its ability to attract new talent.
-A recent study by Cone Communications found that 79% of millennials consider a company’s environmental commitments when deciding where to work.
+A recent study found that 79% of millennials consider a company’s environmental commitments when deciding where to work.
 This means if your business is planning to hire from this demographic, you need to ensure your energy efficiency strategy is robust and up-to-date.

 5. It’s good for the planet